officelearn/azure-docs.sv-se/articles/logic-apps/logic-apps-enterprise-integration-b2b-list-errors-solutions.md

 **Fel Beskrivning**: ogiltiga AS2-rubriker.
 En av rubrikerna "AS2-till" eller "AS2-from" är tom.

-**Användar åtgärd**: ett AS2-meddelande togs emot som inte innehöll AS2-från-eller AS2-till-eller båda huvudena.
-Kontrol lera AS2-meddelandet AS2-from och AS2-to-headers och korrigera dem baserat på avtals konfigurationen.
+**Användar åtgärd**: ett AS2-meddelande togs emot som inte innehöll AS2-From eller AS2-To eller båda huvudena.
+Kontrol lera AS2 meddelande AS2-From och AS2-To rubriker och korrigera dem baserat på avtals konfigurationen.

 ### <a name="missing-as2-message-body-and-headers"></a>Meddelande text och rubriker för AS2 saknas